-It is not surprising that the measurement of service quality has generated, and continues to generate, a lot of interest in the industry (Wells & Stafford, 1995) and several metrics have been used in this respect.
-In the United States, for example, the industry and state regulators have used "complaint ratios" (www.ins.state.ny.us) and the "Quality Score Card", developed by QIC and RIMS, has also been used.
+It is therefore not surprising that measurement of service quality has generated, and continues to generate, a lot of interest in the industry (Wells & Stafford, 1995).
+Several metrics have been used to gauge service quality.
+In the United States, for example, the industry and state regulators have used "complaint ratios" in this respect (www.ins.state.ny.us).
+The "Quality Score Card", developed by QIC and RIMS, has also been used.
 However, both the complaints ratios and the quality scorecards have been found to be deficient in measuring service quality and so a more robust metric is needed.